 - Add a little bit of milk to help bring the dough together.

-- Divide dough into two portion (one larger than the other), cover with plastic wrap and set aside to rest.
+- Divide dough into two portions (one larger than the other), cover with plastic wrap, and set aside to rest.

 - In a large bowl, beat the ricotta until smooth then add most of the egg reserving one tablespoon.